L04DB4L4NC3R/zopp/README.md

 # ZOP
-World's first deployable decentralized system for fraud detection and live wire detection for the electricity department in India
+Deployable decentralized system for fraud detection and live wire detection for the electricity department in India

 <br />